-The UPSC civil services mains exam 2017 is scheduled to be held in the month of October this year.
-A career in the civil services is aspired by lakhs of people in the country irrespective of language, region, culture, social, financial and educational backgrounds.
+A career in the civil service is aspired by lakhs of people in the country irrespective of language, region, culture, social, financial and educational backgrounds.
 Clearing this exam means a step up in the social ladder for anybody.
 The reason behind the prestige given to this service is the opportunity it gives to the successful candidates to serve the country in various capacities.
 Apart from that, it is common knowledge that clearing the tough IAS exam requires a person to be determined, hardworking, intelligent and perseverant.
 How to go about preparing for the civil services is a question rattling many fresh aspirants.
 Read on to find out about the three stages of UPSC exam preparation.

 The first question asked by many IAS hopefuls is, “When do I start civil services exam preparation?”
-A rule of thumb is that you have to start preparation for the UPSC exam at least a year in advance.
-For instance, if you wish to take the 2018 UPSC CSE, which would be held on 3rd June 2018, you have to start preparing now!
+A rule of thumb is that you have to start preparing for the UPSC exam at least a year in advance.
+For instance, if you wish to take the 2019 UPSC CSE, which would be held on 2nd June 2019, you have to start preparing now!

 In the initial stage there are a few things you have to do: